Accessibility

 Why retrofit work gets expensive fast

-Simple changes are no longer simple.
-Adjusting a colour palette might seem straightforward, but if the design relies heavily on colour to communicate meaning, that change starts to ripple through the entire experience.
-Forms that were designed visually need to be reworked to function properly with . that makes sense on screen becomes confusing when read out of .
+Simple changes stop being simple.
+Adjusting a colour palette might seem straightforward, but if the design relies heavily on colour to communicate meaning, that change ripples through the entire experience.
+Forms designed visually need reworking to function properly with . that makes sense on screen becomes confusing when read out of .
+What should have been foundational becomes expensive to fix.
+And even then, it's rarely done properly.

 Key takeaway